HEADLabIC/PARS/docs/index.md

 > Darvishi V., Chan E. Y. K., Duckworth H., Parker T. D., Sharp D. J., Ghajari M. PARS: an automated, open-source pipeline for subject-specific finite element head modelling from MRI. (manuscript; journal/DOI to be updated on publication.)

-We have encapsulated the source code so that the whole pipeline can be run by simply executing the workflow by running through two Jupyter notebooks:

-1. `notebooks/01_ImageProcessing.ipynb` prepares a labelled whole-head volume.
-2. `notebooks/02_MeshCreation.ipynb` converts that volume into a smoothed LS-DYNA mesh.

-The notebooks are the main user interface.
-Code in `src/` supports the notebook workflow and is not normally run directly.

 ## Start here

 PARS can be run in two ways: